Home

 Alma, Michigan -- looking west

-Tragically, Carrie was stricken with "arsenal poisoning" in the middle of September 1922.
-She endured "intense suffering" for two months.
+Tragically, Carrie opted to end her own life and ingested arsenic in the middle of September 1922.
+She did not die immediately and in fact endured "intense suffering" for two months.
 Said the Herald, "During her sickness she gave her heart to God and rests in hope of a part in the First Resurrection."
 She was unable to recover, and died "quietly and peacefully on Nov.
 14, 1922, just five days after her 36th birthday.
 The funeral was held in her parents' home, followed by services in the Adventist Church of Ithaca, led by "Elder Kittle of Alma."
 Carrie's remains were laid to rest in the North Star Cemetery in Gratiot County.
-Carrie's obituary, seen here, was published in the Herald.
+Carrie's obituary was published in the Herald.

 In a "Card of Thanks" printed in the Herald, Carrie's parents, brother and sister expressed their "sincere thanks to the kind neighbors and friends who in any assisted, or showed us sympathy, during the illness and death of our daughter and sister.
 Also to the minister for his words of comfort, the choir for the beautiful music, the bearers and to all who contributed flowers."